kwanjeeraw/metabox2/README.md

 # Metabox 2.0
 Metabox 2.0: A toolbox for thorough metabolomic data analysis, integration and interpretation.
-It is a substantial update of the [metabox](https://github.com/kwanjeeraw/metabox) R package, released in 2016.
+Metabox 2.0 is an updated version of the R package Metabox [metabox](https://github.com/kwanjeeraw/metabox), released in 2016.
 The tool includes several methods for data processing, statistical analysis, biomarker analysis, integrative analysis and data interpretation.
 Metabox 2.0 supports a wide range of users, from bench biologists to experienced bioinformaticians.
-It comes with an intuitive web interface for simple data analysis, as well as running R commands for exclusive projects.
+It comes with an intuitive web interface for simple data analysis.
+We recommend the R command line version for custom pipelines and other exclusive projects.

 ![demo](metabox2_img.png)